 14. Such-and-such: a placeholder for a thing or action (“If you were to go to such-and-such a place, you’d find the building”)

 15. Through and through: see out-and-out (“He’s a loser through and through”)

-10 Responses to “15 Reduplicative Doublets”
+10 thoughts on “15 Reduplicative Doublets”

 Interesting.
 Even though I recognise all of these, I couldn’t have listed them all and was surprised there were so many idioms of this form.

 Is there a similar list of contrary doublets?
 Fast and loose, sweet and sour, hot and cold, love-hate,…

 You learn something new every day!
 I can’t recall ever hearing or seeing “hot-and-hot” before, and I thought “half and half” was exclusively the domain of coffee creamer.

 “Ever and ever” is interesting; I always thought the idiom was “forever and ever”.
 Have I been writing it wrong this whole time, or is that also an acceptable form of the phrase?

 Thanks for the post!
 I enjoy getting these daily tips in my inbox!